CodeLabeller: A Web-based Code Annotation Tool for Java Design Patterns and Summaries: Tool Description

 \subsection{Implementation}

-\textit{CodeLabeller} is a web-based application consisting of a front-end browser client written using the Angular framework, and a back-end server written in Node.js which stores application data in a MySQL database.
+CodeLabeller is a web-based application consisting of a front-end browser client written using the Angular framework and a back-end server written in Node.js which stores application data in a MySQL database.
+The implementation code is available at \url{https://github.com/najamnazar/codelabeller}, whereas the tool is accessible at \url{https://codelabeller.org}.